dogweather/schema-dot-org/README.md

 </script>
 ```

-Strong typing is at work here. `SchemaDotOrg` will validate your code, and if correct, will generate Schema.org JSON-LD markup.
-If not, you'll get a descriptive error message.
+`SchemaDotOrg` will validate your Ruby code, and if correct, will generate Schema.org JSON-LD markup when `#to_s`
+is called.
+If you e.g. didn't add the correct attributes, you'll get a descriptive error message pointing
+you to the problem.

- Notice how the `foundingDate` is in the required ISO-8601 format.
-[The founding date must be a Ruby
+Notice e.g. how the `foundingDate` is in the required ISO-8601 format.
-Date object](https://github.com/dogweather/schema-dot-org/blob/master/lib/schema_dot_org/organization.rb#L11) and so we can ensure correct formatting.
 In the same way, the `foundingLocation` is a `Place`
 which adds the proper `@type` attribute.
+All Ruby snake-case names have been converted to the Schema.org standard camel-case.

 ### You are prevented from creating invalid markup